prio-data/views_pipeline/documentation/ADRs/020_Log_Files_and_Real-Time_Alerts.md

 ## Context
 In the previous iterations of the VIEWS data processing pipeline, there were several occurences of errors (at different stages) being unnoticed for extended period of time.
 As these oversights primarily originated from inadequate monitoring and alerting mechanisms, or lack thereof.
 In order to avoid such oversights, as well as enhance visibility and responsiveness, there is a necesity to implement more comprehensive log handling throughout the pipeline.
 This ensures timely detection and relevant handling of critical issues, in turn improving the overall reliability, transparency and operational efficiency of the entire pipeline.

-For related ADRs on the generation of different log files, please see the ADRs below:
+For related ADRs on the generation of different log files, please see the ADRs below:  [NOTE: once all relevant ADRs are on github, links must be added]
 [ADR 009 - Log Files for Generated Data](https://github.com/prio-data/views_pipeline/blob/main/documentation/ADRs/009_log_file_for_generated_data.md)
 [ADR 016 - Logging and Alerting for Input Drift Detection]() [ADR 019 - Error Logging and Alerts for Model Training]()